 Instrumentation flute solo

-World Premiere May 24, 2012, Roy Barnett Recital Hall, University of British Columbia, Vancouver, British Columbia.
+World Premiere (flute version) May 24, 2012, Roy Barnett Recital Hall, University of British Columbia, Vancouver, British Columbia.
 Mark McGregor, flute

 Yūrei are Japanese ghosts, spirits that for whatever reason have been kept from a peaceful afterlife.
 For centuries they have been a part of Japanese folklore, theatre and visual art, usually depicted dressed in the white burial kimono, with long black hair and without legs, seeming to float just above the ground.
 Traditionally, upon death, the soul (or “reikon”) awaits the proper burial rites, after which it joins its ancestors and protects the living family.
 However, if these rites do not take place, or if the soul is driven by powerful emotional conflicts, it can transform into a Yūrei and can bridge the gap between the spirit and physical worlds.